aresproject-io/aresproject-io/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# Code of Conduct

 ## 1. Purpose

 A primary goal of Ares Project is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

 We invite all those who participate in Ares Project to help us create safe and positive experiences for everyone.

+## Our Mission
+The Ares Project's mission is to build a thriving community-driven knowledge base and resource center that empowers cybersecurity and IT professionals to excel in their fields, safeguard digital environments, and stay ahead of the ever-changing threat landscape.
+We are committed to providing a supportive environment where collaboration, innovation, and inclusivity drive excellence.

-## 2. Open [Source/Culture/Tech] Citizenship
+## 2. Open Source Citizenship

-A supplemental goal of this Code of Conduct is to increase open [source/culture/tech] citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to increase open open source citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.